Hunter19823/kubejsadditions/README.md

 You use the name of the event you registered to listen to it.
 The event parameter is an instance of the `ProxyClass` class.
 You can listen to any event from any script context (Startup, Client, Server) with the same syntax.

+***Important Note for KubeJS Additions 4.0.0+ (Mc 1.20+)***:

+Due to changes with KubeJS Event handlers, `FabricEvents.handle` has been split into `FabricEvents.handleClient`, `FabricEvents.handleServer`, and `FabricEvents.handleStartup` for each script type respectively.
+The syntax is the same as the above example, however, you must use the correct

+For previous versions of KubeJS Additions, you can use `FabricEvents.handle` for all script types.

 ### [Common Events](https://github.com/Hunter19823/kubejsadditions/blob/1.19.2/common/src/main/java/pie/ilikepiefoo/events/AdditionalEvents.java)